Qihao-He/Parallel-programming/PI/log.md

 Understand the Recursive_FFT(a,n) pseudocode that illustrate the recursively breaking the array of coefficients a[0 ... (n-1)] to half in recursive.
-The time of the Recursive_FFT is T(n)=2*T(n/2)+O(n)=O(nlogn) comparing with the iterative algorithm.
+The time of the Recursive_FFT is T(n)=2*T(n/2)+O(n)=O(nlogn) Have a pretty good understanding of the Recursive_FFT data float.
+Comparing with the iterative algorithm.

 ________________________________________________________________________________
 ________________________________________________________________________________
 ________________________________________________________________________________